Superman's Dead: Music videos

 Three music videos have been made for this song - the Canadian version of a child (played by Ryan Dennis) trapped in the box, which was co-directed by George Vale and the band, the U.S. version which featured an unusual array of characters including clowns and goblins, and another U.S. version which simply showed the band playing the song.
 The original video was filmed in an abandoned warehouse in Toronto.
 That version premiered on MuchMusic on January 20, 1997.
 This version also won the award for "Favourite Video" at the 1997 MuchMusic Video Awards.
-In the U.S. music videos, Raine Maida is shown playing the guitar in some parts, while in the original Canadian version he is not.
+In the U.S. versions, Raine Maida is shown playing the guitar in some parts, while in the original Canadian version he is not.
 The video peaked at number 1 (for three weeks) on the MuchMusic Video Countdown and finished as the number 2 video of the year on the channel.

 Live performances

 The first performance of "Superman's Dead" took place on January 13, 1997 at Harbour Station in Saint John, New Brunswick, the first date of the Clumsy tour.
 Since then it has seldom been excluded from the band's live set.
 "Superman's Dead" was played live on the Conan O'Brien Show on October 1, 1997.

 During concerts, when the song always pauses abruptly for the "Doesn't anybody ever know..." section, the band takes a slight pause, and the audience sings the outro.
 This can be heard in their live album Live (2003), and many other live concerts.